-Children undergo the early years' foundation stage profile throughout the whole of the Reception year.
+Children undergo the Early Years' Foundation Stage profile throughout the whole of the Reception year.
 This gives information about their developing skills and aptitudes across several areas of learning.
-We discuss each child's profile with the parent, and use this information when planning for individual needs.
+We discuss each child's profile with the parent and use this information when planning for individual needs.

-In EYFS teachers will monitor children who display higher than expected abilities compared to their peers and will collect evidence to support their assessments.
-However these children will not be included in the formal school register as this starts at year 1.
+In EYFS, teachers will monitor children who display higher than expected abilities compared to their peers and will collect evidence to support their assessments.
+However, these children will not be included in the formal school register as this starts in Year 1.